 ACKTxTime is the time expressed in microseconds required to transmit an Ack frame, including preamble, PHY header and any additional PHY dependent information, at the lowest PHY mandatory rate.

 For an S1G STA the EIFS is equal to DIFS if the PPDU that causes the EIFS gives a PHY-RXEND.indication primitive that does not contain FormatViolation.
-Otherwise, the EIFS for the S1G STA is derived by the Equation , where ACKTxTime is equal to NDPTxTime as defined in 9.3.2.4a.1 (RID update)..
+Otherwise, the EIFS for the S1G STA is derived by the Equation 9-10, where ACKTxTime is equal to NDPTxTime as defined in 9.3.2.4a.1 (RID update).